 Both imdecode and the augmentors can be quite slow.
 We can parallelize them like this:

 ds = LMDBSerializer.load(db, shuffle=False) ds = LocallyShuffleData(ds, 50000) def f(jpeg_str, label): return lots_of_augmentors.augment(cv2.imdecode(x, cv2.IMREAD_COLOR)), label ds = MultiProcessMapDataZMQ(ds, num_proc=25, f) ds = BatchData(ds, 256)

 One process reads LMDB file, shuffle them in a buffer and put them into a ZMQ pipe (used by

 25 processes take items from the queue, decode and process them into [image, label] pairs, and send them through ZMQ IPC pipe.

 The main process takes data from the pipe, makes batches.

 The two DataFlow mentioned in this tutorial (both random read and sequential read) can run at a speed of 1k ~ 2.5k images per second if you have good CPUs, RAM, disks.
 With fewer augmentations, it can reach 5k images/s.
 As a reference, tensorpack can train ResNet-18 at 1.2k images/s on 4 old TitanX.
 8 P100s can train ResNet-50 at 1.7k images/s according to the official benchmark.
 So DataFlow will not be a serious bottleneck if configured properly.

-To further scale your DataFlow, you can run it on multiple machines and collect them on the training machine.
+To further scale your DataFlow, you can even run it on multiple machines and collect them on the training machine.
 E.g.: